EarthBoundMic/42_projects/abstractvm/README.md

 For sub, div, and mod, the notation is (next op top), as in top value performs operation from next value.

-For div and mod, if top is a zero, then an eror is thrown.
+For div and mod, if top is a zero, then an error is thrown.

 **exit**: Stops the execution of the commands.
 Any commands inserted after exit are ignored.